 Clicking on the three dots to the right of the country name displays a pop-up giving you further options of ‘Region’ or ‘Server name’.

-However, here’s where it gets a bit clunky.
-The regions aren’t listed in alphabetical order, and the servers are poorly named and also don’t include region info, e.g. ‘United States #7856’.
+You can select all of its 5,000+ servers, which offers excellent control.
+However, regions aren’t listed in alphabetical order, and the servers are poorly named and don’t include the city, e.g. ‘United States #7856’.

 Servers are listed in order of server load, which is shown as a percentage to the right of each server.
 You can also select favorites by clicking the heart icon.